travis-ci/docs-travis-ci-com/docs/user/build-configuration.md

 ### PHP

-PHP projects specify releases they need to be tested against using `phps` key:
+PHP projects specify releases they need to be tested against using `php` key:

-    phps:
+    php:
       - 5.3
       - 5.4